-Population: The seven counties, which comprise the Golden Triangle Planning and Development District, had 177,627 persons in 2010.
-The population count in 2000 was 179,227, which represented decrease of 1,600 or Population estimates for 2016 indicate that every county in the GTPDD, except Oktibbeha and Webster Counties, experienced a loss of population with Webster County loosing 4.7% of its population and the District as a whole loosing approximately 0.639% of the total population or 1,135 persons.
+Population: The seven counties, which comprise the Golden Triangle Planning and Development District, had 175,474 persons in 2020.
+The population count in 2010 was 177,627, which represented a decrease of 2,153 or 1.21% in 2020.
+Population estimates for 2020 indicate that every county in the GTPDD, except Oktibbeha County, experienced a loss of population with Noxubee County loosing 10.91% of its population and the District as a whole loosing approximately 1.21% of the total population or 2,153 persons.

 The decrease in population in the GTPDD was still relatively small during the last decade.
 Only small decreases were registered in six counties, with one county registering a small increase.
-Oktibbeha County had largest the percentage increase of 4.50 while County Webster had the largest percentage decrease of 4.70.
-The less populous rural counties are losing jobs and people while their more urbanized counterparts are experiencing growth.
-The decline in manufacturing jobs is partly to blame as many of the manufacturing facilities which closed or downsized were located in the smaller counties.
+Oktibbeha County had the only percentage increase of 8.64 while Noxubee County had the largest percentage decrease of 10.91.
+The less populous rural counties are losing iobs and people while their more urbanized counterparts are experiencing some growth or holding their own.
+The decline in manufacturing jobs is partly to blame as many of the manufacturing facilities which have closed or downsized were located in the smaller counties.
 The job losses have pushed residents to relocate to larger cities where jobs are more plentiful.

-Population density in 2010 has decreased in the GTPDD in six of the seven counties.
-For comparison, the persons per square mile by county in (1) Choctaw, 20.00; (2) 2010 were: Clay, 50.00; (3) Lowndes, 115.00; (4) Noxubee, 17.00; (5) Oktibbeha, 104.00; (6) Webster, 24.00; (7) Winston, 32.00.
-District-wide, the population density has decreased from 51.06 in 2000 to 50.08 in 2010.
-The highest density levels are in Lowndes County (118.00 persons per square mile) and Oktibbeha County persons per square mile), according to 2010 Census statistics.
-These two counties account for the major population centers in the seven county area.
-Choctaw, Clay, Noxubee, Webster and Winston Counties are primarily rural with all of these counties but Clay having population densities of less than 50 persons per square mile.
+Population density in 2020 has decreased in the GTPDD in six of the

+For comparison, the seven counties. persons per square mile by county in 2020 were: (1) Choctaw, 20.00; (2) Clay, 50.00; (3) Lowndes, 115.00; (4) Noxubee, 17.00; (5) Oktibbeha, 104.00; (6) Webster, 24.00; (7) Winston, 32.00.
+District-wide, the population density has decreased from 50.08 in 2010 to 51.74 in 2020.
+The highest density levels are in Lowndes County (116.5 persons per square mile) and Oktibbeha County persons per square (113.00)mile), according to 2020 Census statistics.
+These two counties account for the major population centers in the seven-county area.
+Choctaw, Clay, Noxubee, Webster and Winston Counties are primarily rural with all of these counties having population densities of less than 50 persons per square mile.
 The entire District can be classified as basically rural in nature.

-In 2000, 44.87 percent of the population was non-white.
-The percentage of non-white inhabitants in the GTPDD in 2010 was 45.9 percent.
-During the ten-year period from 2000 to 2010, the total population of the District decreased by 1,600 or 0.89 percent and there was a 1.03 percent increase in the non-white population.
-All counties experienced an increase in the non-white with the exception population Oktibbeha and Webster counties.
+In 2010, 45.9 percent of the population was non-white.
+The percentage of non-white inhabitants in the GTPDD in 2020 was 46.73 percent.
+During the ten-year period from 2010 to 2020, the total population of the District decreased by 2,153 or 1.21 percent and there was a .83 percent increase in the non-white population.
+All counties experienced an increase in the non-white population with the exception of Oktibbeha and Webster counties.

-In 2010, the highest concentrations of non-whites were in Noxubee County (72.9 percent), Clay County (58.19 percent), Winston County (47.7 percent), Lowndes County (46.0 percent) and Oktibbeha County (40.8 percent) while the remaining two counties, Choctaw and

-Webster, had less than 40 percent nonwhite population.
+In 2020, the highest concentrations of non-whites were in Noxubee County (73.9 percent), Clay County (61.3 percent), Winston County (49.4 percent), Lowndes County (48.1 percent) and Oktibbeha County (42.5 percent) while the remaining two counties, Choctaw and Webster, had less than 40 percent non-white population.

-Education: In 2016, Oktibbeha County had the largest percentage of high school graduates from the 25 years and older category with 86.2 with Noxubee County having the smallest percentage of 65.3 percent.
-For the State of Mississippi in 2016, this percentage of high school graduates was 82.3 percent.
-A similar pattern follows for college graduates, with Oktibbeha having the largest percentage of 43.0 and Noxubee having the lowest of 11.9%.
-This large percentage and difference could be attributed the accessibility to Mississippi State University to residents of Oktibbeha County.
+Education: In 2020, Oktibbeha County had the largest percentage of high school graduates from the 25 years and older category with 91.2 with Noxubee County having the smallest percentage of 73.8 percent.
+For the State of Mississippi in 2020, this percentage of high school graduates was 85.3 percent.
+A similar pattern follows for college graduates, with Oktibbeha having the largest percentage of 42.9 and Noxubee having the lowest of 11.9%.
+This large percentage and difference could be attributed to the accessibility of Mississippi State University to residents of Oktibbeha County.